harindup/4iar-proto/PROTOCOL.md

 ## Scoring Scheme

-For each win, a Client gains `1` point.
+For each win, a client gains `1` point.
 None otherwise.

 ## Commands